 An Individual Savings Account (ISA) is not a product in its right but, in effect, a tax wrapper around a savings or investment product, which protects the customer’s interest from being taxed.
 An individual may invest in two separate ISAs in any single tax year - a cash ISA and an investment ISA, which can be with the same or different providers.

-Subscription limits for ISAs for 2019/20 are £20,000.
+Subscription limits for ISAs for 2020/21 is £20,000.
 This full amount can be held in either cash, stocks and shares, or any combination of the two.
 Individuals are permitted to transfer any funds previously invested in stocks and shares into cash outside of annual subscription limits.

 Further information on ISAs can be found here.